bcoin-org/bcoin/.github/CONTRIBUTING.md

 - A reasonable understanding of bitcoin at a high level (see the [Required Reading](#ReqReading) section for the original white paper)
-- Experience in some type of C-like language
+- Experience in NodeJs and ES6+/Modern JS syntax (e.g. JS classes, async/await,
+  etc.).
 - An understanding of data structures and their performance implications
 - Familiarity with unit testing
 - Debugging experience